 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Hollander to have your cornea monitored in order to prevent GPC from worsening or recurring.Specialty Contact Lens Center at Sight Improvement Center is dedicated to helping patients from the New York City, Manhatten, The Bronx, Brooklyn,and throughout New York enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. Hollander to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from New York City, Manhatten, The Bronx, and Brooklyn, New York and surrounding communities.